Don’t Choose the Most Common Winning Lottery Numbers

 Well, it’s about time that you realize it’s not.
 Just because some numbers appear more frequently in lottery draws doesn’t mean they are the best numbers to play.

-If you are following my study of the lottery, you should have known that it follows certain mathematical laws.
+If you have been following my lottery study, you should know it follows certain mathematical laws.
 One of these laws is called the law of large numbers, or LLN.
-The LLN explains why choosing to play the most common lottery numbers is such a bad idea.
+The LLN explains why choosing to play the most common winning lottery numbers is such a bad idea.

 What is the Law of Large Numbers?